Master of Engineering

 +61 3 9035 5511

-The professional Master of Engineering is a three-year full time program (300 credit points) (may also be taken part-time), offered in eleven specialisations: Biomedical, Biomolecular, Chemical, Civil, Electrical, Environmental, Geomatics, Mechanical, Mechatronics, Software, and Structural.
-Students can enter the Master of Engineering via a number of pathways -
+The professional Master of Engineering is a three-year full time program consisting of 300 credit points (may also be taken part-time), offered in sixteen specialisations: Biomedical, Biochemical, Chemical, Chemical with Business, Civil, Civil with Business, Electrical, Electrical with Business, Environmental, Geomatics, Mechanical, Mechanical with Business, Mechatronics, Software, Software with Business and Structural.
+Students can enter the Master of Engineering via a number of pathways:

-Upon completion of the Master of Engineering, it is possible for a student to be awarded Master of Engineering with Distinction where a student has achieved a high level of academic performance.
-Eligibility of the Distinction award is dependent on a calculated Distinction score.
+Upon completion of the Master of Engineering, it is possible for a student to be awarded Master of Engineering with Distinction provided a student has achieved a high level of academic performance.
+Eligibility of the Distinction award is dependent on a calculated distinction score.

-The distinction score will only take into account all level 9 subjects in the relevant Master of Engineering stream undertaken at the University of Melbourne.
-This means that Study Abroad of Exchange subjects will not be considered.
+The distinction score will only take into account level 9 subjects undertaken at the University of Melbourne.
+This means Study Abroad and Exchange subjects will not be considered.
 One 12.5 point subject with the lowest mark will be omitted in the calculation of the distinction score.
 All level 9 subjects with credit points of more than 12.5 points must be included in the calculations.
 Only marks from the first attempt at a subject will be used.
-The average mark will be weighted by the credit points of the subjects and a Master of Engineering with Distinction will be awarded if the score is 80 of above.
+The average mark will be weighted by the credit points of the subjects.
+A Master of Engineering with Distinction will be awarded if the score is 80 or above.

 Engineering Practice Hurdle Requirement

 Students enrolled in the masters will need to satisfy the requirements of the Engineering Practice hurdle prior to being awarded the degree.